Workforce Development and Financial Literacy

 United Way of the Capital Region has partnered with the community to launch a pilot project focusing on workforce development.
 The project helps the un- and underemployed obtain jobs where they earn a living wage.

-Learn more about the Workforce Development Pilot Project.
+Learn more by watching our Workforce Development Pilot Project Video.

 You can also learn more about our current and future work in the areas of health, education, income and basic needs by viewing our United for Change piece.